rhhaynes/rhhaynes.github.io/_posts/2018-02-11-words_of_advice_for_the_cli_data_gem_project.markdown

 `# code that accepts <something> and returns <something-else>`

-This form of *coding procrastination* allowed me to move forward without worrying at the moment about how such code would work.
+This form of *coding procrastination* allowed me to move forward without worrying at the moment about how such code would function.
 What's more, in many cases the code I ended up writing was completely different than what I had initially intended, but that's the point.
 There's no need to worry about the inner workings of code that you don't actually need yet.

 ## When in doubt, check the gemspec
 Once I had my gem working as expected by running the bin/executable, I was disppointed to find that I could not call it from the command line.
 After a few Google searches and trying various tweaks, I was able to narrow down the issue to a problem in my \*.gemspec file.
 Although this file gets generated automatically by running `bundle gem <gem-name>`, there are a few modifications that must be made before the gem works from the command line and can be released.
 Some of the changes are obvious and have lines that begin with `TODO`, however in my case the lines that required attention are shown below.